soxueren/atsd/administration/migration/cluster.md

 ## Configure Migration Map-Reduce Job

-Login into the server where YARN ResourceManager is running.
+Log in to the server where YARN ResourceManager is running.

 Locate the `yarn.keytab` file.